Ohio State nav bar

 The Max Kade House provides housing for undergraduate students above the first-year level in German, a native speaker, and one undergraduate resident advisor.
 The house serves as an "immersion environment" where German is spoken exclusively.
 Students can also enjoy satellite broadcasts of Die Deutsche Welle.
 OnCampus has featured an article about students in the house and their experiences titled "German House is a Living Learning Treasure."

-Other events at the Kade house include the Kaffeestunde (coffee and conversation hour), meetings of the German Club, German film screenings, guest lectures, receptions, and informal presentations.
+Other events at the Kade house include the Kaffeeklatsch (coffee and conversation hour), meetings of the German Club, German film screenings, guest lectures, receptions, and informal presentations.
 The Max Kade House (Living Learning Center) at The Ohio State University is a central part of the linguistic, cultural, and intellectual atmosphere of the Department of Germanic Languages and Literatures.

 History of the Max Kade German House